cerebral-legacy/cerebral-website/app/markdown/modules.md

 ```

 ### Multi-instance shared modules
 If a shared module can have multiple instances you will need to construct your signals in a way that makes them know which instance they should talk to.
+Multi instance modules does no use an `alias`, they pass the path of the module to factories to produce signals that talks to the correct instance.

 ```javascript